rishabmps/Movie-Trailer-Website/README.md

 # Movie-Trailer-Website

+To launch the application this application:
+- Open the terminal/cmd
-Run fresh_tomatoes.py to generate the fresh_tomatoes.html and then open the html file in the browser.
+- Type ` python fresh_tomatoes.py ` to generate the html file in same folder.
+- Open html file to view the result.

 Software required: python 2.7